 What could be improved?

 - There was a bit of a lack of a climax or pay-off, both on a micro and macro level.
 The individual quests were really engaging, but didn’t seem to link to each other and when you completed one, all that happened is that you received a playing card that had no further function.
 What if these could have been used to unlock new quests, areas or characters?
 Or give you an elevated status in the town?
 Or unlocked bonus online content?
-If there was more of a sense of progression, I’d have felt a greater pull to return.

 - They did such a great job of seeding the grand mystery of the town, it was a shame it was never resolved.
 A closing piece of collective action, like Secret Cinema and Punchdrunk do so well, bringing together some of the key characters would have given us a reason to stick around to the end, rather than the sense of excitement slowly draining away.
 I wondered if they could have punctuated the whole evening with small moments of theatre – maybe a pistol duel, or a rogue employee being dragged into jail – to make it feel more theatrical and less theme park.